MasoumehSharafi/SFDA-PFT/README.md

 Biovid datasets PartA can be downloaded from here: (https://www.nit.ovgu.de/BioVid.html#PubACII17)
 ```
 ## Dataset Structure & Pairing
 The source training data should be organized into subject-specific folders.
 Each folder contains images with expression labels embedded in the filenames.
 The expression label (e.g., N for neutral, P for pain) appears at the end of each filename before the extension.
+Target images follow the same filename structure, but all samples are from a single subject, not across subjects.
 ```sh
 source_sub1/
 ├── Image1_P.jpg